-A blend of warm-season, perennial grasses, up to 1 1/2-2 ft. tall, fine-stemmed with long slender leaves, it spreads from seed, rhizomes and stolons.
+A warm-season perennial, giant Bermuda grass grows 1 1/2-2 ft. tall.
+It is fine-stemmed with long slender leaves, it spreads from seed, rhizomes and stolons, and has slight tendency to form a sod.

 Known for its fast, vigorous, tall growth and rapid recovery after cutting or pasturing during warm summer months.
 Because of its quick recovery after frequent cutting, it has repeatedly cut more pounds of green weight per acre than other grasses.

 Establishment/Management: Seed in firm, moist seedbed.
 Moisture is necessary in top inch of soil for 15-20 days for new seedlings to establish root system to survive.
+Liberal seeding helps obtain complete cover.